pkimber/old-docs-migrated-to-gitlab/source/fabric-search.rst

 .. note::

-  Don't forget to set-up :doc:`search`
+  Don't forget to set-up :doc:`app-search`

 To update the Haystack index for ``hatherleigh_info``::